fritzvd/rpg-adventures/SWD6 adventure.md

    - _Description:_ The palace has a series of upper-level balconies overlooking a courtyard.
 The players might discover a hidden path or climb their way up to the balconies, providing a vantage point to observe the palace layout and access less guarded entry points.
    - _Challenge:_ Climbing or accessing the upper levels requires agility and stealth.
 Once on the balcony, players need to navigate discreetly to avoid detection by guards or surveillance systems.

-These alternative approaches give the players diverse options for entering Teemo's palace, encouraging creativity and allowing them to choose a method that aligns with their skills and resources.

 ## Traps

-Certainly!
-Here are three examples of hidden traps that the players might encounter during the palace infiltration:

 1. **Thermal Sensor Alarm:**